SingularityF/PixivWallpaper/README.md

 # PixivWallpaper
-Set Windows wallpaper based on daily Pixiv rankings
+Set Windows wallpaper with daily Pixiv high ranking illustrations

 ## If you want to set your Windows wallpaper with Pixiv high rankers